lino-framework/book/docs/specs/vat.rst

 VAT regimes
 ===========

-A **VAT regime** must be assigned to each voucher and may optionally be assigned to each partner.
+A :term:`VAT regime` must be assigned to each voucher and may optionally be assigned to each partner.

-The *VAT regime of a voucher* influences how the VAT for this voucher is being handled, e.g. which VAT rates are available and whether and how VAT is to be declared and paid towards the national VAT office.

 The *VAT regime of a partner* is used as the default value for all vouchers with this partner.
 When you define a *default VAT regime* per partner, any new